likicv/usysml-test-cases/test_cases.md

 The keyword `part def` declares a part definition element.
 A part defintion element is called *PartDefinition* in the Sysml v2 abstract syntax diagrams.
 The base type of every *PartDefinition* is `Parts::Part` from the Systems Library.
-This means that every *PartDefintion* is a subclass, directly or indirectly, of `Parts::Part` from the Systems Library.
+This means that every *PartDefintion*, directly or indirectly, is a subclass of `Parts::Part` from the Systems Library.

 An element declared with the keyword `part def` is *PartDefinition*.
 This is a *definition element*.
 The purpose of definition elements is to type